Elks National Home: History

 The Elks National Home was built in 1916 by the Benevolent and Protective Order of Elks, who first started the home in 1903.
+In February 1912, the building committee of the Elks National Home commissioned Ottenheimer, Stern and Reichert architects of Chicago to prepare plans for the complex to cost about $300,000.
+The Elks National Home was dedicated on Saturday, July 8, 1916.
 The Elks National Home historic district includes twenty-three contributing buildings, three contributing sites, a contributing structure, and two contributing objects.

 The Elks Home was featured briefly in the 1991 film What About Bob?, where it stands in as a mental institution.

 Its 100 acre property was listed on the National Register of Historic Places in 2008.

+Incident

 In November 1923 the facility was the site of an accidental mass poisoning.
 Nine men were killed after drinking apple cider served in the dining room.
 A local farmer had produced the drink and stored it in a barrel that had been used to hold a pesticide.

 In 2013, the Elks National Home property was sold to New River Assisted Living for $4.5 million.
 The name of the property was changed to English Meadows Elks Home.